Scratch and sniff

-Scratch and sniff technology generally refers to stickers or paperboard items that have been treated with a fragrant coating.
-When scratched, the coating releases an odor that is normally related to the image displayed under the coating.
+Scratch and sniff technology is the application of a fragrant coating to items such as stickers or paperboard, so that when the coating is scratched it releases an odor that is normally related to the image displayed under the coating.
 The technology has been used on a variety of surfaces from stickers to compact discs.
-Gale W. Matson accidentally invented the technology while working for 3M in the 1960's.
+Gale W. Matson accidentally invented the technology while working for 3M in the 1960s.
 He was attempting to create a new method for making carbonless copy paper using microencapsulation.
-The technology to infuse microcapsules and paper was submitted to the US patent office on November 18, 1969 and the patent was granted on June 23, 1970.
-Despite the technology being invented by Matson in the 60's and its subsequent success in the 70's, the first patent for a translucent fragrance releasing version of microcapsules wasn't issued until January 15, 1985 to the 3M corporation.
+The technology to infuse microcapsules and paper was submitted to the US patent office on November 18, 1969, and the patent was granted on June 23, 1970.
+Despite the technology being invented by Matson in the 1960s and its subsequent success in the 1970s, the first patent for a translucent fragrance releasing version of microcapsules wasn't issued until January 15, 1985, to the 3M corporation.

 Use

-One of the earliest use of Scratch-and-sniff technology can be found in the 1971 children's book "Little Bunny Follows His Nose" which featured various smell-able objects such as peaches, roses, and pine needles.
+One of the earliest uses of scratch-and-sniff technology can be found in the 1971 children's book "Little Bunny Follows His Nose," which features various smellable objects such as peaches, roses, and pine needles.
 Stickers and labels became popular in the late 1970s, and remained so through to the mid-1980s.
-In 1977, Creative Teaching Press produced some of the earliest scratch and sniff stickers and were mainly marketed to teachers as rewards for their students.
-However just a few years earlier in 1974, researchers for Ohio State University could not find a substantial link between olfactory stimuli and improved learning, and suggested that audio-visual learning methods alone were more reliable methods of encouraging learners.
+In 1977, Creative Teaching Press produced some of the earliest scratch and sniff stickers, primarily marketing them to teachers as rewards for their students.

-Scratch-and-sniff stickers are sometimes used to help diagnose anosmia although this is very uncommon due to the adoption of the Alcohol Sniff Test which uses vaporised 70% isopropyl alcohol.
+Scratch-and-sniff stickers are occasionally used to help diagnose anosmia, though the Alcohol Sniff Test, which uses vaporised 70% isopropyl alcohol, is far more common.

 Some utility companies enclosed scratch and sniff cards in their bills to educate the public in recognizing the smell of a methane gas leak.
 In 1987, cards distributed by the Baltimore Gas and Electric Company led to a rash of false alarms when the scents of cards in unopened envelopes were mistaken for real gas leaks.